basis-company/sharding.php/README.md

 - Segment persistence is achieved through **buckets**
 - Buckets are distributed across multiple storage backends
 - Provides fault tolerance and scalability
+- We assume that **each storage node (or database instance) contains at most one logical bucket** (shard).
+This means:
+  - **No need to store a `bucket_id` (or shard key) in the data records**—since the storage location itself implies the bucket.
+  - **Sharding is storage-aware**: The system routes requests based on the physical/logical storage, not an attribute in the data.

 ## Features